GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 -  Dynamic rules persist across browser sessions and extension upgrades.
 -  Session rules are destroyed when the browser shuts down and when a new version of the extension is installed.

 There is only one each of these ruleset types.
 An extension can add or remove rules to them dynamically by calling [`updateDynamicRules()`](/docs/extensions/reference/declarativeNetRequest/#method-updateDynamicRules) and [`updateSessionRules()`](/docs/extensions/reference/declarativeNetRequest/#method-updateSessionRules), provided the rule limits aren't exceeded.
 For information on rule limits, see [Rule limits](#limits).
+You can see [an example of this](#update-dynamic-rule-examples) under [code examples](#code-examples).

 ### Static rulesets {: #rules }

-Unlike dynamic and session rules, static rules are packaged, installed, and updated with an extension.
-They're stored in rule files in JSON format, which are indicated to the extension using the `"declarative_net_request"` `"rule_resources"` keys [as described above](#manifest), as well as one or more [`Ruleset`](/docs/extensions/reference/declarativeNetRequest/#type-Ruleset) dictionaries.
+Unlike dynamic and session rules, static rules are packaged, installed, and updated when an extension is installed or upgraded.
+They're stored in rule files in JSON format, which are indicated to the extension using the `"declarative_net_request"` and `"rule_resources"` keys [as described above](#manifest), as well as one or more [`Ruleset`](/docs/extensions/reference/declarativeNetRequest/#type-Ruleset) dictionaries.
 A `Ruleset` dictionary contains a path to the rule file, an ID for the ruleset contained in the file, and whether the ruleset is enabled or disabled.
-The last two will be important when you enable or disable a ruleset programmatically.
+The last two are important when you enable or disable a ruleset programmatically.

 ```json
 {